-Definition: Indicate the type of prior infrarenal abdominal aorta repair
+Definition: Indicate the type of prior infrarenal abdominal aorta repair a graft from the kidneys and branching graft into the common iliac arteries.

 Intent/Clarification: The infra-renal aorta can be replaced either with open surgery or endovascular (stent) graft repair.
-The endovascular (stent) graft repair usually involves a graft from the kidneys and branching graft into the common iliac arteries.
+The endovascular (stent) graft repair usually involves a graft from the kide average and branching graft into the common illess arteries.